 Drinks:

-- 🌟 Spry (Leith): Swanky minimalist wine bar with delicious nibbles — delightful
+- 🌟 Spry (Leith): Swanky minimalist wine bar with delicious nibbles or small plates to share — delightful

 - Nor Loft (Old Town): Champagne bar for very special occasions